March 12, 2020

 Please continue to stay up-to-date on information provided by your home university and your KGSP advisor, and expect more communications in the coming weeks.

-Vice President and Senior Associate to the President
+Vice President, Strategic National Advancement & Senior Associate to the President